StarlightInsights/StarlightDataWarehouseTemplate/snowflake/README.md

 You will mainly have two database types: one analytical and one per data loader.

-**The analytical database** will store the schemas for, CI/CD, dbt development, and the schemas for your production datawarehouse.
+**The analytical database** will store the schemas for CI/CD, dbt development, and the schemas for your production datawarehouse.

 If you have multiple dbt projects, then have one database for each dbt project.